Emmet O'Neal: Governor 1911–1915

 O'Neal was elected governor in 1910, began his term of service in January 1911, and served four years.
 Among the more important achievements of his administration was the improvement of the convict system, the impetus given to good roads, and the creation of the State Highway Commission.
 Enforcement of the law was achieved by calling special court terms to handle backlogs.
 Special counsels were appointed in both civil and criminal cases where the interests of the public and the State were concerned.
 Legislation was passed to establish the commission form of city government in those jurisdictions that qualified.
 He also worked to improve the judiciary.
 He actively urged a new constitutional convention, and his legal writings were published and read.

 He was an active member of the Governors' conference and participated in all the debates during his term.
 At the Governors' conference meeting in Richmond, Virginia, he delivered an address on the importance of establishing a system for rural credit (including the availability of cooperative credit unions, cooperative land banks, and similar organizations).
 His work as a pioneer in that movement resulted in the Congressional passage of legislation with a Presidential signature.
 O'Neal was chair of the Alabama delegation at the 1912 Democratic National Convention, which nominated Woodrow Wilson for president; he was the first Southerner to be elected to the presidency since the war.
 At the time of the conference of Governors, Governor O'Neal served as a member of that body's executive committee.

 Middle-class business and professional activists in the cities were frustrated with the old-fashioned politicized city governments.
 They demanded a commission form in which experts rather than politicians would very largely run municipal affairs.
 Governor O'Neal made the commission system his favored reform and secured its passage by the legislature in 1911.
 Birmingham, Montgomery, and Mobile quickly adopted the commission form.

+O’Neal was also an advocate of regulating child labor; calling for a rise in the age limit of children working in mills and factories during his time as governor.
+As O’Neal noted in a 1915 message to the Alabama legislature:

 Other activities

 He was a member of the Knights of Pythias, the Elks, the Presbyterian church, and the Phi Beta Kappa society.
 In 1915, Governor O'Neal was appointed referee in bankruptcy, with offices in the Federal building in Birmingham.
 After his term as governor, he also worked in manufacturing in Birmingham, serving as secretary and treasurer of the Southern Steel Works Company.
 Governor O'Neal frequently contributed to The North American Review and other publications.
 He also served as a vice-president of the American Bar Association.

 He spoke at the 1919 National Conference on Lynching.

 On July 21, 1891, Governor O'Neal married Elizabeth Kirkman, the daughter of Colonel Samuel Kirkman and his wife.
-They had three children, Kirkman, Olivia, and Elizabeth O'Neal.
+They had three children.